-Belcrest Road and Toledo Road.
+The subject property is located in the northeast quadrant of the intersection of Belcrest Road and Toledo Road.
 The property consists of 17.29 acres and is within the Mixed Use-Infill (M-U-I) and Transit District Overlay (T-D-O) Zones.
-This preliminary plan of subdivision (PPS) includes existing Parcels A and 97, recorded in the Prince George's County Land Records, in Liber 12085 folio 621, and Parcel 67 recorded in Liber 36523 folio 327.
+This preliminary plan of subdivision (PPS) includes existing Parcels A and 97, recorded in Prince George's County Land Records in Liber 12085 folio 621, and Parcel 67 recorded in Liber 36523 folio 327.
 This site is currently developed with a parking lot.

-This application approved four parcels for 520 multifamily dwelling units.
-Parcels 1 and 2 front on Belcrest Road, and Parcel 3 fronts on Adelphi Road.
-The site is bifurcated by a significant environmental feature, located on Parcel 4, which is to be conveyed to Prince George's County to support a regional stormwater management (SWM) facility.
+This application proposes 4 parcels for 520 multifamily dwelling units.
+Proposed Parcels 1 and 2 front on Belcrest Road and Parcel 3 fronts on Adelphi Road.
+The site is bifurcated by a significant environmental feature, located on proposed Parcel 4, which is to be conveyed to Prince George's County to support a regional stormwater management (SWM) facility.

 At the time of submittal of the PPS, the applicant requested a variation from Section 24-121(a)(3) of the Subdivision Regulations, which requires that sites adjacent to a planned arterial roadway not access those roads directly and be designed to front on an interior road.
 The applicant requests approval of a variation for direct access onto Adelphi Road, an arterial roadway, for Parcel 3.
+Staff recommends approval of the variation, as discussed further.

-A variance to Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) was approved for removal of 12 specimen trees on the subject site.
+A variance was filed to Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) for removal of 12 specimen trees on the subject site.
+Staff recommends approval of the variance request, as discussed further.